dukeofgaming/radar/radar/2021-10/gcp.md

   - gcp
 ---

-Started a couple of personal projects with GCP using ComputeEngine, CloudSQL, CloudDNS
+Started a couple of personal projects with GCP using ComputeEngine, CloudSQL, CloudDNS.